Australia’s social media laws for under 16s

 Illustration of

-• Platforms will be required by law to deactivate accounts for users they believe are under 16.
+• Platforms are required by law to deactivate accounts for users they believe are under 16.

-• Young people will still be able to view social media content that doesn’t require them to log in to an account, and they will still be able to use unrestricted apps to connect with friends.
+• Young people are still able to view social media content that doesn’t require them to log in to an account, and they can still use unrestricted apps to connect with friends.

 Social media has the potential to affect how people feel about themselves, sometimes causing stress.
 It can make us worry that we’re “missing out” if we’re not online, serve content people don’t want to see and hook people into scrolling even when they want to stop.